tencentyun/intlcloud-documents/yehe_doc/Serverless/Serverless Framework/常见问题_intl_en.md

 ### What should I do if Serverless Framework prompts that `The appid is unavailable for legal reasons.`?

-This error is caused by account arrears, as it is impossible to create pay-as-you-go resources.
-Please check whether your account is in arrears.
+This error is caused by overdue account, as it is impossible to create pay-as-you-go resources.
+Please check whether your account is overdue.
 This error can be resolved by topping up your account to a positive balance.

 ### What should I do if I have no operate permission in the Window Powershell?
 Under the strict permission management of Window Powershell, you only need to run the `set-executionpolicy remotesigned` command for the deployment.
 In Windows, we recommend using the `serverless deploy`  command.